watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
 * Classification Rule Controller: applies sets of SR policy and flows to SR Source Nodes.
 * Service Function Controller: applies service segments to SRv6 Service Function Nodes.
-* SRv6 SFC Controllers: provide comprehensive management of SRv6 SFC, consisting of Service Function Controller, PCE, and Classification Rule Controller.
+* SRv6 SFC Controllers: provide comprehensive management of SRv6 SFC, consisting of a Service Function Controller, a PCE, and a Classification Rule Controller.
-* SRv6 SFC Managers: manage SRv6 SFC infrastructure, consisting of Virtualized Network Function (VNF) Manager, Virtualized Infrastructure Manager (VIM), and data collector of network metrics.
+* SRv6 SFC Managers: manage SRv6 SFC infrastructure, consisting of a Virtualized Network Function (VNF) Manager, a Virtualized Infrastructure Manager (VIM), and a data collector of network metrics.

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Design Objectives and Requirements
 ## Goals/Objectives
-The architecture has two objectives:
+SRv6 SFC Architecture is designed with two main objectives:

 * Comprehensive management: a centralized controller for SFC, handling SR Policy, link-state, and network metrics.
   When providing SRv6 services, meeting SLAs for each customer is required.
   These SLAs consist of one or more SLOs such as availability, latency, and bandwidth.
-  In an SRv6 SFC network, service segment provisioning, link state collection, and SR policy computation are required to meet SLOs, respectively.
+  In an SRv6 SFC network, service segment provisioning, link state collection, and SR policy calculation are required to meet SLOs, respectively.

   {{!RFC8402}} outlines a hybrid CP that merges distributed and centralized CPs.
   In this hybrid CP, basic segments like Node/Adjacency are distributed via IGP protocols such as ISIS and OSPF, while service-specific states like SR policies and service segments are provided by a centralized controller.